jaison-b/CheckoutApp/README.md

   1. Fractional *'UNITS'* is not allowed in the orders input file.
 It will be rounded up(Math.Ceiling)
   2. Fractional *'ELIGIBLE_QUANTITY'* is not allowed in the promotions input file.
 It will be rounded down(Math.Floor)
   3. Currently, promotions will be applied/chained in the order specified in promotions file.As a future enhancement we can introduce something like *'PRIORITY'* that will allow us to sort the promotion order.
+  4. If a new promotion is being introduced, it needs to be supported by a valid [PromoType](https://github.com/jaison-b/CheckoutApp/blob/master/CheckoutApp/Repository/PromoType.cs) and [Promotion](https://github.com/jaison-b/CheckoutApp/blob/master/CheckoutApp/Models/Promotion.cs) implementation that supports the price calculation.

+__Design Choices:__
+  1. All amounts/prices are converted down to cents(lowest unit).
+This avoids precision issues when handling currency and all calculations are done using the value.
+Amounts will be formatted back to dollars only on display.
+  2. A [decorator](https://en.wikipedia.org/wiki/Decorator_pattern) pattern was used for promotions calculaton.
+It allows lot of flexibility to add more promotions in the future.
+  3. [CartFactory](https://github.com/jaison-b/CheckoutApp/blob/master/CheckoutApp/CartFactory.cs) is reponsible for processing the input orders file and returning promotions wrapped around [IOrderItem](https://github.com/jaison-b/CheckoutApp/blob/master/CheckoutApp/Models/IOrderItem.cs) to calculate pricing.